Blood in the Snow Canadian Film Festival: 2022—present

 In 2022, the festival moved to the 500-seat Isabel Bader Theatre at the University of Toronto and ran from November 22 until November 26.
+Since 2022, the festival has been held at the Isabel Bader Theatre.

-In 2023, the festival ran at the Isabel Bader Theatre from November 20 until November 25 and the lineup included the Sundance Film Festival selection My Animal starring Bobbi Salvör Menuez and Amandla Stenberg and other films such as The Last Video Store and The Hyperborean.
+The 2023 festival ran from November 20 until November 25 and the lineup included the Sundance Film Festival selection My Animal starring Bobbi Salvör Menuez and Amandla Stenberg and other films such as The Last Video Store and The Hyperborean.

-In 2024, the festival ran at the Isabel Bader Theatre from November 18 until November 23 and the lineup included horror films such as Pins and Needles starring Chelsea Clark and Scared Shitless starring Steven Ogg.
+The 2024 festival ran from November 18 until November 23 and the lineup included horror films such as Pins and Needles starring Chelsea Clark and Scared Shitless starring Steven Ogg.
+In 2025, the festival was held from November 17 until November 22, 2025.

-The forthcoming festival will be held from November 17 through November 22, 2025.
-The 2025 festival is slated to open with Houston Bone's Son of Sara: Volume 1 starring Chloe Van Landschoot, and it will close with the sequel to Kurtis David Harder's Influencer starring Cassandra Naud ahead of the latter's December 12, 2025 release on Shudder.
+The 2025 festival opened with Houston Bone's Son of Sara: Volume 1 starring Chloe Van Landschoot, and it closed with the sequel to Kurtis David Harder's Influencer starring Cassandra Naud ahead of the latter's December 12, 2025 release on Shudder.
+Influencers won the festival's top award for Best Film.